How to apply for courses

 A normal semester workload is 30 ECTS

 Course overloading is only permitted if required by your university, but please be aware that we cannot guarantee that it will be possible.
-For autumn semesters, you must upload along with your course application a letter from your university explaining why it is necessary for you to take more than 30 ECTS.
-For spring semesters, information about how and when to send us such a letter will be given along with the rest of the information about how to apply for courses.
+We cannot allow more than 37.5 ECTS.
+You must upload along with your course application a letter from your university explaining why it is necessary for you to take more than 30 ECTS.

 If you’re required to take a specific course to fulfil a requirement at your home university, or if a course is very important to your academic focus, ask your home university to write or sign a letter of priority worded by yourself.